Teamwork/node-afk/README.md

 node-idle
 =========

-Provides milliseconds since the user was last active
+Provides seconds since the user was last active